-- The Building Fund is used to account for the proceeds from the sale of bonds and may not be used for any purpose other than those for which the bonds were issued. - The Capital Facilities Fund is used primarily to account separately for moneys received from fees levied on developers or other agencies as a condition of approving a development (Education Code sections 17620-17626). - The County Schools Facilities Fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
+- The Capital Facilities Fund is used primarily to account separately for moneys received from fees levied on developers or other agencies as a condition of approving a development (Education Code sections 17620-17626). - The County Schools Facilities Fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
 The District is using this fund to account for the Certificates of Participation activity.